sonukuldeep/covid/README.md

-# covid
+# covid case study

-corona
-A part time project created just for fun and learn tiddlyWiki and html
+A part time project created with real data to aid my learning of html, css and JS.